Members/Officers and Bios

 Staci joined the Montgomery School community in 2013 when her son enrolled in fourth grade.
 She has been Board Chair since 2018, and has served on the Board’s Executive and Advancement Committees, the Financial Task Force, and has Co-Chaired the Annual Fund.

-Staci and her husband Chris, the Assistant Head of School at Church Farm School and Head-Elect at Saint Thomas Choir School, live on the CFS campus in Exton, Pennsylvania, with their children Camille, a junior at Pomona College, and Crawford ’18, a sophomore at St. Andrew’s school.
+Staci and her husband Chris, the Assistant Head of School at Church Farm School and Head-Elect at Saint Thomas Choir School, live on the CFS campus in Exton, Pennsylvania, with their children Camille, a senior at Pomona College, and Crawford ’18, a junior at St. Andrew’s school.

 A 2001 Graduate of the US Naval Academy, Joshua is a 12-year veteran of the US Navy where he served as a Nuclear-Submarine Officer on two forward-deployed fast-attack submarines.
 His shore tours included teaching Leadership and Ethics at the US Naval Academy, and standing up a capstone practicum for submarine-bound midshipmen.
 He holds a BS from the Naval Academy, MS in Human Resource Development and Leadership from the Naval Postgraduate School, and an MBA from Penn State.